Israel received coffin of missing hostage handed over to Red Cross, prime minister's office says

 A Palestinian forensics team examining the remains said some of the bodies showed signs of mistreatment.

 Israel's campaign in Gaza has killed nearly 68,000 Palestinians, according to the Health Ministry, which is part of the Hamas-run government in the territory.
-The ministry maintains detailed casualty records that are seen as generally reliable by U.N. agencies and independent experts.
 Thousands more people are missing, according to the Red Cross.

 France says international force for Gaza is in the pipeline

-France said it's working with Britain and the U.S. to propose a U.N. resolution in the coming days that would provide a framework for the international force for Gaza.
+France said it's working with Britain and the U.S. to propose a U.N. resolution in coming days that would provide a framework for an international force for Gaza.

+French Foreign Ministry spokesperson Pascal Confavreux said Thursday that Arab countries want a U.N. mandate for the force.

 Confavreux said details on funding, equipment and which countries will participate still need to be worked out.